rob-mission/rome/content/_index.en.md

 ---
 title: " "
-description: Impact Europe with the Gospel
+description: Impact Europe with the Gospel!

 ---
 I'm Rob.
 The history and culture of Western Europe has my interest and I dream of a revival of the Christian faith in Europe.